Sample Resignation Letter for Quitting Your Job

 When you are resigning from employment, it's proper protocol to provide your employer with a formal resignation letter for your employee file.
 A letter is a way to officially announce your resignation, even if you have already discussed your resignation with your boss or Human Resources.

-Use the sample resignation letter below as a template for your own letter.
-Be sure to rewrite the letter to fit your particular employment situation.
+Use the sample resignation letter below as a template for your own letter, but just be sure to rewrite the letter to fit your particular employment situation.

 Your City, State Zip Code